I love potatoes so much that I’m always looking for new ways to enjoy them.

 Pressure Cooking Potatoes

-To a pressure cooker, add diced red potatoes along with 1 cup of water.
+To an Electric Pressure Cooker, add diced red potatoes along with 1 cup of water.
 Lock the lid in place.
 Select High Pressure and set the timer for 4 minutes.
 After the cooking is complete, use the quick release method to release the remainder of the pressure.
 When valve drops, carefully remove lid.
 Drain potatoes.
 Add them to a large bowl.
 Set aside to cool.

 To a Mason jar, add brown mustard, balsamic vinegar, 1/4 cup water, 1/4 teaspoon salt, and 1/4 teaspoon ground black pepper.
 Cover tightly, and shake well.
 Set aside.